 decision G7 / 93 was released on May 13, 1994.

 If an applicant agrees under the R51 (4) CBE73 (now R71 (3) EPC), can it, before the final decision of issue, request a modification of the claims and withdraw its agreement on the previously validated text?

-In this case, the Grand Chamber stresses that the R86 (3) CBE73 (now R137 (3) EPC) gives the EPO discretion to accept the changes proposed by the holder during the examination (point 2.3 of the reasons).
-However, this discretion must be exercised for a constructive purpose.
-It must therefore be taken into account at the same time (point 2.5 of the reasons):
+In the present case, the Grand Chamber emphasizes that the R86 (3) CBE73 (now R137 (3) EPC) gives discretionary power to #8217; EPO to accept the changes proposed by the holder during the examination (point 2.3 of the reasons).
+However, this discretion must be exercised with a constructive objective.
+It is thus necessary to take into account both (point 2.5 of the reasons):

-- the applicant's interest in obtaining a legally valid patent in all designated States, and
+- the applicant's interest in obtaining a patent which is legally valid in all designated states, and

-- the interest of the EPO in concluding the examination procedure by deciding the grant of the patent.
+- of the interest of the EPO in concluding the examination procedure by deciding on the grant of the patent.

-Thus, it is possible for the EPO to override the "withdrawal" of the applicant's agreement if the EPO has invited the applicant to pay the filing and printing fees and to file the translation of the claims, and not take into account the proposed changes.
-However, it can also take into account the latter, if they find them relevant.
+Thus, it is possible for the & #8217; EPO to bypass the & #8220; withdrawal & #8221; of the claimant's agreement if the EPO has invited the claimant to pay the fees for issue and printing and to file the translation of the claims, and not to take into account the proposed modifications.
+However, it can also take them into account, if they find them relevant.

-This decision was probably called into question by the new wording of the R71 (3) EPC : in fact, the terms of the agreement of the plaintiff on the text has changed.
-However, the withdrawal of this agreement seems to remain the same: the EPO would retain full discretion on the taking into account of new claims once this agreement given.
+This decision was probably called into question by the new wording of the R71 (3) EPC : indeed, the terms of the agreement of the applicant on the text has changed.
+However, the withdrawal of this agreement seems to remain the same: the EPO would keep total discretion on taking into account new claims once this agreement is given.